Shopping Carts 101: How To Choose A Shopping Cart For Your Business

 Look for a cart with 24/7 support via live chat and email.
 Take a look through their documentation to make sure self-help information is up-to-date, and browse the community forum to identify common complaints.
 Check the company’s Facebook and Twitter pages to see if they actively engage with their customers.
 Finally, you should try contacting each shopping cart candidate to get a good idea of their response time.

 We know that’s a lot to do!
 So, to save a bit of time, we’ve tested customer service for you.
-Take a look at our eCommerce reviews for a brief analysis of each platform’s support.

 Check Available Security